joonalaurila0/hotelapp/README.md

 5. `$ make gateway`, builds and deploys the Gateway, reserved as the second last operation so it access all the services immediately.
 6. `$ make client`, builds and deploys the client, reserved as the last operation so it access the gateway, although this is not strictly necessary until request to services are made.

+**NOTE: Current setup has config-server, discovery and gateway using image-importer.sh script to update images on the other host.
+To put this off the current build cycle, you only need to take off the $(MAKE) import invocation on the recipes in question.**

+# Multihost or single host deployment?

+If you're using a multihost deployment, you can define environment variables, for example: `$ export MULTIHOST_ONE=myuser@192.168.239.133` and these will be subsequently be used in the Makefile up to two, because thats how many I used myself excluding the local host.

+* `MULTIHOST_<number>` environment variables are used in some of the Makefiles and scripts to perform deployment onto other remote hosts.

+* `DOCKERHOST_<number>` environment variables define remote docker contexts used in cassandra deployment.

+It is also possible to run this application on a singlehost, if you have computer that has required memory and processing power.
+Currently however this deployment is tuned for multihost setup.
+*NOTE: I have not tried single host deployment with all the applications running, only multihost, so I cannot say how runnable it actually is, but with little tweaks it should not be hard to come by.*

+# Client

+The client for the application is a runnign on TypeScript 4.5.4, React 17.0.2 and the application running on Webpack 5 for module bundling and Babel 7 for polyfilling.
+The deployment happens through NodeJS express server, using webpack-dev-middleware.
+To change the deployment variables, you can use an .env file.

+To run the client: `$ make build deploy`

+Running the client by itself: `$ npm i && npm run serve`

 # HashiCorp Vault

 Vault can be deployed and initialized with data from commandline arguments and vault/vault directory by running: `$ make hcpvault`.